peytoncordero/DRI25/creating-simulations.md

 ## Getting Started

-In your Jupyter notebook, create a new Python file called `DiceSim`.
+Let's begin by opening Jupyter notebooks.
+On the side of the screen, click the "Open Code Editor" button to slide out the Jupyter environment.
+First, let's create a new Python file called `DiceSim` (the Python (Pyodide) version will suffice).
 Because we will be using random numbers, and because we want to perform statistical methods on values, we will need to import two libraries at the top:

 ```python
 import random